open-cogsci/osdoc/content/getting-opensesame/development-snapshots.md

 title: Development snapshots
 group: Getting OpenSesame
 permalink: /development-snapshots/
+parser: academicmarkdown
 ---

-:--
-cmd: overview
---:

-## Current development versions

 If you want to have the latest features and don't mind potential instability, you can grab the latest experimental source code.

-Currently, work is being done on OpenSesame 2.8.0 *Gutsy Gibson*.
+## Overview

+%--
+toc:
+ mindepth: 2
+ exclude: [Overview]
+--%

 ## Pre-release packages